trebeljahr/trebeljahr.com/_booknotes/immune.md

 ### Chapter 27 - The Immune System of Your Lungs

 #### Chapter Summary:
-Lungs need special defense mechanisms since inflammation would quickly drown you in your own liquid.
+Lungs need special defense mechanisms since inflammation would quickly drown you in your liquid.
 There is no mucus on the alveoli, since they need to exchange gases but there are Alveolar macrophages patrolling the surface of the epithelial cells there, cleaning up.
 There might exist a microbiome in the lungs but finding out more about it is hard, since taking samples from the inner workings of the lungs is hard without killing or injuring people while doing so.

 ### Chapter 28 - The Flu - The "Harmless" Virus You Don't Respect Enough